 After the first round of testing with the lofi wireframes, I adapted the design to match the feedback I had received and came to the current state of the app.
 Given more time, I would continue to test and iterate upon this.

 This project is really weird.
-It's flashy, colorful, and started backwards.
+It's flashy, colorful, and started backward.
 By the nature of the task, I had to back into the solution.
-Overall, however, it ended up being fun, and produced a produc that's at the very least interesting, and at most a good example of my visual design chops.
+Overall, however, it ended up being fun and produced a product that's at the very least interesting, and at most a good example of my visual design chops.